Osinachi-Uro/Nginx-on-a-PrivateEC2Server-with-ALB-and-Route53/Blog Article for Holiday Challenge.md

 ### Solution Outline
 1. Create a Virtual Private Cloud (VPC)
 2. Create a Bastion Host
-3. Create 2 private EC2 instatnces
+3. Create 2 private EC2 instances
 4. Connect to the privite instances through the Bastion Host
 5. Install Nginx and configure hostname
 6. Set up Application Load balancer for the servers